 One of the most popular blue gemstones available today, Tanzanite occurs in a variety of shapes and sizes and also provides a striking assortment of tonal qualities.
 Rarely pure blue, Tanzanite almost always displays its signature overtones of purple.
 In smaller sizes, Tanzanite tends toward the lighter tones and the lavender color is more common.
 While in larger sizes, Tanzanite typically displays deeper, richer color.

 Images Shown may not represent actual items available for purchase in-store.DeAngelos Jewelry is a brick & mortar jewelry store.
-In-store purchases only.
+Online shopping available.

 We offer guaranteed in-store financing with NO CREDIT CHECK.
 NO CREDIT, BAD CREDIT, NO PROBLEM!